chrisosaurus/icarus/docs/language/mutability/proposal_five/aliasing.md

 safe is given two references here, but the second one `y` has immutable permissions, this gives it value semantics.

-This guarantee on `y` means `safe` knows it cannot mutate under it for the duration of the call, so the mutation through `x` cannot mutate `y`.
+This guarantee on `y` means `safe` knows it cannot mutate under it (for the lifetime of that reference), so the mutation through `x` cannot mutate `y`.

 so this program will output